 Corrected entry: What caused the original time-line to change was essentially the terrorist jumping on the ferry instead of riding his motorcycle to the bridge to view the bombing.
 Nothing unusual was done to cause the terrorist to jump to the ferry as opposed to the original time-line where Denzel was present and doing everything the same up to that point, since both time-lines had Denzel using the car the terrorist would be familiar with.
 This of course operating under the assumption that Denzel saved the girl from getting her fingers cut off in both time-lines, which would only make sense plot-line wise to avoid plot-holes.
 Her fingers probably were dismembered in failure to save the ferry in the original time-line, but then it would be impossible for her body to end up upstream 2 hours before the explosion.
 Mistake is the car triggered the terrorist to jump to the ferry in the new time-line but not in the original time-line.

 Corrected entry: In the first time line Clair lost 4 of her fingers and she washes up on shore at 10:48.
-In the second time line Doug saves her from loosing her fingers and stops her from dying by the bad guy burning her and dumping her body.
+In the second time line Doug saves her from losing her fingers and stops her from dying by the bad guy burning her and dumping her body.
 Back to the first time line and finally to the plot hole.
-If she loses her fingers in the first time line and is suppose to be dead, then how is she in her apartment to answer the phone when Beth calls?
+If she loses her fingers in the first time line and is supposed to be dead, then how is she in her apartment to answer the phone when Beth calls?
 In the second timeline Doug tells her what Beth says to prove he knows what is going to happen in the future, he knows this because he played her messages back in the first time line.
 How did she answer the phone if she was dead and about to wash on shore?

 Corrected entry: The bad guy soaks the woman with fuel.
 The bad guy then shoots Denzel, and runs outside.
 He then fires at a propane tank that causes the entire building to explode.
 The fireball is enormous, and flaming debris is everywhere, including being inches from the woman.
 But she never ignites.